-Divorce seems to be the foundation of the generation before my own.
+Divorce seems to be more and more common as time passes on.
 It’s something spoken by many, but the most complicated to wrap your head around.
 When I was growing up, some of my friend’s parents had already been divorced or separated, but now that I’m older, almost all of them are.
-I guess you can say it’s the age of dying love, or maybe the age of shedding love that no longer belongs.
+I guess you could say it’s the age of dying love, or maybe the age of shedding love that no longer belongs.
 But the truth of divorce did not set in until it happened to my parents.
 And I was, without warning, shoved into the whirlwind of it.

 In 2013, my parents decided they were going to part ways after 22 years of marriage.
 I vividly remember my mother calling me into the newly renovated kitchen of our three story, Victorian home.
 She and my father were standing beside the kitchen island, gazing at me.
 I had a feeling long before she uttered the words, “Your father and I are getting a divorce.”.
 Slightly shocked- the only word I could come up with at that time was “okay”.
 And before I could turn around, she asked me if I had any questions about what it meant, to which I replied “no” and kept moving- I didn’t have anything else to say.
 I just thought it would be neat to get double the presents on holidays and have two separate houses.